breakin/breakin.github.io/_source/snestistics-sfw.md

 theme: snestistics
 landing: index, snestistics
 ---
 We've released a game translation using snestistics.
-We translated an obscure game that only existed in Japanese into English.
+We translated an obscure super nintendo game that only existed in Japanese into English.
+Still for the SNES.
+The english version is playable on real hardware!
 The patch and more information can be found [here](http://www.romhacking.net/translations/3354/).
 I am super proud to have been part of this project and I hope that others want to use snestistics o do other projects.
 While I might not be as involved in those I would be happy to help out fixing bugs specific to that game.

 My involvement
 ==============